 For bioanalytical methods, there isn’t any such guideline in place till date.
 The harmonization has not yet taken place and countries have their own regulatory bodies that look after the validation of such methods and the required data.
 Examples of such regulatory bodies are the Food and Drug Administration (FDA) for the United States of America, the European Medicine Agency (EMA) for European countries, the National Health Surveillance Agency (ANVISA) for Brazil, and the Ministry of Health, Labour, and Welfare (MHLW) for Japan to name just a few.
 Each of these authorities has issued their own guideline(s) with their own specific requirements for validation of bioanalytical methods.
 Of course, the requirements which experiments must be performed and the corresponding acceptance criteria differ (more or less) between these guidelines.
 The common validation parameters for bioanalytical methods include the typical ICH Q2(R1) aspects for quantitative impurity tests such as specificity, trueness, precision, linearity, limit of quantitation, as well as stability as an additional “bioanalytical” parameter.
 A lot of focus is given on stability studies and it covers study of the stability of the analyte during freeze-thaw cycles, benchtop handling, storage stability, and long term storage.

 In summary, it is absolutely important to not mix the terms analytical and bioanalytical methods as they both serve different purposes and cover different parameters for their respective validation procedures.
 One of the biggest difference between the two is that in bioanalytical methods, the analyte is always tested in biological matrices (plasma, serum, urine).
-It is quite unfortunate that there isn’t any harmonized guideline for bioanalytical method validation in place yet, but efforts are ongoing as can be seen by the concept paper and business plan for the ICH M10 guideline – the new harmonized bioanalytical method validation guideline by the ICH which should become effective in June 2020 (Update May 2020: it will rather be in 2022).
+It is quite unfortunate that there isn’t any harmonized guideline for bioanalytical method validation in place yet, but efforts are ongoing as can be seen by the concept paper and business plan for the ICH M10 guideline – the new harmonized bioanalytical method validation guideline by the ICH which should become effective in June 2020 (Update May 2020: it will rather be in 2022; update July 2022: on January 21, 2023 for the EMA regulated countries).
 Recently, in May 2018, the FDA has published their revised guideline that instructs analysts on the performance of the bioanalytical methods validation.
 This could well be a further trigger for that much-awaited harmonization.

 Comments powered by CComment